 - 1. A regulation match will consist of two 20 minute halves, with a 5 minute half-time break. - 2.
 The 20 minutes are continuous, to be paused only as regulated in the following sections. - 3.
 A match consists of an indeterminate number of sets. - 4.
 A set starts at the whistle of the officials and lasts until one team is eliminated, or until the time for the set expires. - 5.
 The maximum duration for a set is 3 minutes of effective play. - 6.
-After a set ends, officials will wait 30 seconds for teams to reset.
+After a set ends, officials will give 30 seconds of rest before starting the next set. - 7.
+For U15 competitions or below, a shorter match duration can be allowed.
+If a shorter time is taken, 15 minute halves and 2 minute sets are recommended.